2004Scape/Client/README.md

 ## Project Structure

 `client` - Decompiled client source code.

+`runetek3` - Decompiled client engine source code.
 Some class names are original.

 `deob-annotations` - OpenRS2 dedobfuscator annotations library.
 Useful for making the namings of everything reusable if starting again from scratch or comparing to the original bytecode.

 `loader` - Decompiled loader source code.
 Class names are all original.

+`mapview` - Decompiled mapview source code.

 `tools` - Tooling specific to the client or loader.